digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 HTTP Response
 =============

-Please note that the response below is for a consuming choice, so it contains:
+Please note that the response below is for a consuming choice, it contains:

 - Content-Type: ``application/json``
 - Content: